hannes/miniparquet/README.md

 `miniparquet` is a reader for a common subset of Parquet files. miniparquet only supports rectangular-shaped data structures (no nested tables) and only the Snappy compression scheme. miniparquet has no (zero, none, 0) [external dependencies](https://research.swtch.com/deps) and is very lightweight.
 It compiles in seconds to a binary size of under 1 MB.

 ## Installation
-Miniparquet comes as both a C++ library and a R package.
-The easiest way to install the R package is to use CRAN:
+Miniparquet comes as C++ library, a Python package and a R package.
+Install the R package like so:

-`install.packages("miniparquet")`

-For the adventurous, you can install the development version like so:

 `devtools::install_github("hannesmuehleisen/miniparquet")`

 The C++ library can be built by typing `make`.

+The Python package is installed using `python setup.py install`

 ## Usage